 That is a real concern for everyone.
 Balance seems so elusive.
 If it’s not addressed, you will burn out.
 I explained the problem and provide an alternative solution in this post: Stop Looking for Work-Life Balance.

 In a nutshell, a major key to “balance” is to do work that you love, and that fits your natural flow, so that you feel relaxed at work and after work.
 Yes, it takes a little time to figure out these things but it pays off!
+(One way to figure out your best fit is in my Career Clarity Course.)

 If you’re like many women returning to work, you’re considering self-employment as a path for more flexibility.
 But you might be wondering if self-employment is too stressful.
 Find out the truth: Stress-free Sustainable Self-employment: Possible?